ropensci/roweb3/content/blog/2024-09-24-coc-incident-template/index.md

 description: ""
 ---

 Handling reported incidents related to a Code of Conduct (CoC) is a complex and delicate task.
-Manage timely and with care is crucial for maintaining a healthy and inclusive community.
+Managing timely and with care is crucial for maintaining a healthy and inclusive community.

 To assist with this process, we’ve developed a template, based on the work of the [useR!
-2021 CoC Team](), designed specifically to analyze [rOpenSci's CoC]() incident reports.
+2021 CoC Team](https://rconf.gitlab.io/userknowledgebase/main/code-of-conduct-response-team-documents.html), designed specifically to analyze [rOpenSci's CoC](https://ropensci.org/code-of-conduct/) incident reports.
 This template aims to provide a structured approach for assessing and addressing reports, ensuring that each report is reviewed with consistency.

-In this post, walk through the key components of the template and how it can support teams in managing CoC incidents effectively.
+In this post, we walk through the key components of the template and how it can support teams in managing CoC incidents effectively.
+It must be noted that filing the template is a private, confidential, and internal action of the CoC team.
+The information on the template is not shared with other rOpenSci members nor is published.
+Annual transparency reports to be shared with the community may include **anonymized** descriptions of the reported incidents and the actions that had been taken.

 ## The Template

 -   **Report ID**: a code to identify each report uniquely.

--   **Date and time of the report**: to track the time to response to comply with our process.
-For example, we our policy is to send an acknowledgment email within 24 hours of receiving a report.
+-   **Date and time of the report**: to track the time to response in order to comply with our process.
+For example, our policy is to send a first acknowledgment email within 24 hours of receiving a report.

 -   **Medium use to report**: form, direct message, email, phone, personal conversation.